maximilien/i18n4go/README.md

 ### Getting Latest Executable: i18n4go
 --------------------------------------

-Assuming you have a valid [Golang 1.4.2](https://golang.org/dl/) or [later](https://golang.org/dl/) installed for your system, you can quickly get the latest `i18n4go` executable by running the following `go` command:
+Assuming you have a valid [Golang 1.19.5](https://golang.org/dl/) or [later](https://golang.org/dl/) installed for your system, you can quickly get the latest `i18n4go` executable by running the following `go` command:

 ```
 $ go get github.com/maximilien/i18n4go/i18n4go
 ```

 This will build and place the `i18n4go` executable built for your operating system in your `$GOPATH/bin` directory.

+Yoiu can also download pre-built executable from the repo's [release](https://github.com/maximilien/i18n4go/releases) page.

 ### Cloning and Building
 ------------------------